Quick Summary

 The Contingency Fund of India Act 1950 strengthens the Contingency Fund.
 This Act establishes a legal framework for the fund’s control and usage.
 It specifies the processes for declaring and refilling the fund and assuring openness and accountability in its administration.

-Custodian: The fund is held by the Finance Secretary (Department of Economic Affairs) on behalf of the President of India.
+The Contingency Fund of India is held by the Finance Secretary of the Department of Economic Affairs on behalf of the President of India.
+This fund is used to address unforeseen expenditures that require immediate financial resources.

 The Parliament authorizes a modest allocation to the Contingency Fund.
 The President of India, on the recommendation of the Union Cabinet, can tap into this fund in the event of an emergency financial need.
 India’s Comptroller and Auditor General (CAG) oversee the audit and accounting parts, giving a degree of responsibility to the fund’s usage